Family Law Attorney in Brunswick, GA

 A Full Service Family Law Practice

 My family law practice includes a comprehensive menu of services.
-In addition to divorce, I also help clients in a variety of pre-litigation and post-decree matters.
+In addition to divorce attorney services, I also help clients in a variety of pre-litigation and post-decree matters.

 As time passes, the needs of parents and children are apt to change.
 It is common for families to undergo critical changes that make it appropriate to modify custody, support, or alimony obligations.
 Children get older and become involved in more activities; jobs are gained or lost; economic circumstances or living arrangements change.
 One or both parents might need to petition the court for a change in visitation or custody arrangements because of their own circumstances.
 In other situations, certain events cause a parent to question the other person’s ability to care for a child responsibly or whether their income level justifies an increase in support.